prashantpurwar12/StudDesk/README.md

-# 🎓 EduDesk - Student Management System
+# 🎓 StudDesk - Student Management System

 > A modern, feature-rich student management system built with Java, focusing on simplicity and efficiency.